GSK banks on better R&D returns in tough times

 COPYING BIOTECH

-In addition to pruning certain areas of research, GSK has also changed radically the way it organises scientists by splitting them into dozens of so-called discovery performance units (DPUs) which compete for funding.
+In addition to pruning certain areas of research, GSK has also changed radically the way it organizes scientists by splitting them into dozens of so-called discovery performance units (DPUs) which compete for funding.

 The process is designed to emulate competition in the biotech sector and means only the strongest projects survive.
 Following a review of its 38 existing DPUs, GSK said it was adding four new units, including one looking at traditional Chinese medicine.
 It is also closing three DPUs and changing the leadership at eight.